Harshil-kumar-4/user_management/README.md

 Test the script thoroughly in a controlled environment before deploying it in a production environment.

 Contributing:
-Feel free to contribute to this project by submitting pull requests or raising issues on GitHub.
+Feel free to contribute to this project by submitting pull requests, add some additional features that are suitable or raising issues on GitHub.